1992 – 2014: SHIP FINANCING BY Hamburg Commercial Bank (Formerly HSH NORDBANK AG)

 2015: EU STATE AID PROCEDURE

-In 2011, HSH Nordbank AG had reduced the guarantee framework from 10 to 7 billion euros to economise on premium payments.
+In 2011, Hamburg Commercial Bank (formerly HSH Nordbank AG) had reduced the guarantee framework from 10 to 7 billion euros to economise on premium payments.
 This step was premature.
 The further increase in the guarantee sum triggers the second EU state aid procedure in 2015.
-An agreement between the EU and Germany provides on the one hand for the split-up of HSH Nordbank AG and its privatization.
+An agreement between the EU and Germany provides on the one hand for the split-up of Hamburg Commercial Bank (formerly HSH Nordbank AG) and its privatization.
 On the other hand, this agreement opens up the possibility of transferring a portfolio with an EaD volume of up to 6.2 billion euros to the Federal States.
 A tranche of 4.1 billion euros transfered to portfoliomanagement represents the states portfolio.

 22 DECEMBer 2015: FOUNDATION OF THE BAD BANK

-portfoliomanagement acquires the States’ portfolio, relieving the HSH Nordbank AG’s bank balance sheet for the forthcoming sale process.
+portfoliomanagement acquires the States’ portfolio, relieving the Hamburg Commercial Bank’s (formerly HSH Nordbank AG) bank balance sheet for the forthcoming sale process.
 The objective is a reduction of the states’ portfolio in a value-preserving manner.

 30 JunE 2016: ECONOMIC TRANSFER OF THE SHIP PORTFOLIO TO THE BAD BANK